How Much House Can You Afford in Charlotte?

 Charlotte homes are in high demand as supply is low and buyers are ready to move!
 Are you ready to sell your current home and move into the home you have been dreaming about?
 It is important that you know want you want in your new home and how much house you can afford.

-Mortgage planners, like our team at Fairway, want to help you understand how your new home can fit in with your goals for your financial future.
+Mortgage planners, like our team at Fairway Independent Mortgage of the Carolinas, want to help you understand how your new home can fit in with your goals for your financial future.
 We are happy to explain the loan process and determine which loan is best for you and what you can qualify for.
 Lenders are chiefly concerned with your ability to repay your mortgage.
 To determine if you qualify for a loan, they will consider your credit history, your monthly gross income and how much cash you will be able to accumulate for a down payment.
 (Down payments generally average anywhere from 5% to 20% of the purchase price of the home.)

 How much house can you afford?
 You can easily calculate the answer using two standard debt-to-income ratios: